ETCF22-HAI/BitterBuster-Documentation/docs/bitterbuster/installation.md

 ---
-title: BitterBuster Documentation
+title: BitterBuster Installation
 ---

-# BitterBuster Documentation
+# BitterBuster Installation
 ## Overview
-This document provides the details on how to set up a development environment for BitterBuster.
+This document provides the details on how to install and set up a development environment for BitterBuster.

 ## Setup
 ### Repository Link